 So what does that mean for Irish businesses?

 Well, civil and criminal penalties for violating export control/sanctions rules may be imposed both on companies and individuals, depending on the nature of the breach.
 Penalties for breach of the Export Act (and any statutory instruments issued pursuant to the terms of the Act) could mean a summary conviction, a fine of up to €5,000 and/or six months in prison or on conviction or indictment, a fine of up to €10,000,000 or three times the value of the goods or technology concerned and/or up to five years in prison.
-The Export Act includes additional enforcement rights for the Irish Customs and Excise service and the Ministry for Jobs, Enterprise and Innovation to ensure compliance with the Export Act.
+The Export Act includes additional enforcement rights for the Irish Customs and Excise service and the Ministry for Business, Enterprise and Innovation to ensure compliance with the Export Act.

 Furthermore, the consequences of being subject to an audit or enforcement action can be significant.
 Relationships with suppliers and customers can be damaged and customs seizures and prosecutions can attract high levels of negative publicity.
 Existing relationships with the competent government departments may also be damaged, making future export license applications more difficult to attain.